wwillems/wwillems.github.com/_posts/2014-12-23-angular-exploration-sliding-puzzle-project-setup.md

 ---
 {% include JB/setup %}

 To start the project I created a Phonegap project and used the mobileangularui yeoman generator.
-To create a Phonegap project based on Mobile Angular UI I followed the steps as outlined in the excellent post <href a="http://mobileangularui.com/blog/your-first-phonegap-app-with-mobile-angular-ui/">Your first Phonegap App with Mobile Angular Ui</a>
+To create a Phonegap project based on Mobile Angular UI I followed the steps as outlined in the excellent post <a href="http://mobileangularui.com/blog/your-first-phonegap-app-with-mobile-angular-ui/">Your first Phonegap App with Mobile Angular Ui</a>

 Install the required tools:
 npm install -g bower